robpomeroy/BrightOS/docs/Development.md

 ## Contributing anything else

 Rob will be the first to admit he has absolutely no graphics design or marketing skills.
 Whatsoever.
-(He's not a developer either, for that matter.
-He's just a guy, with an idea.)
 All contributions are very welcome - desktop backgrounds, a project icon, web design, etc. Drop a note to Rob (see the README for contact details) and we'll work from there.

 Thanks for your interest in Special Needs Linux!